reedtaylor/plucky/INSTALLATION.md

    <img src="https://user-images.githubusercontent.com/8826853/74623374-5ffe8b80-5112-11ea-90a6-6dafdc8e0046.png" width=200>

 4. Use the Torx T10 wrench to release the remaining 3 screws on the back of the machine.
 NOTE:  These do NOT need to be unscrewed fully from the decorative plastic cover, only enough to release the cover from the metal chassis, as shown.
-(Installation will be easier if you leave these three screws engaged with the plastic cover rather than removing them fully.)
+(Installation may be easier if you leave these three screws engaged with the plastic cover rather than removing them fully.)

    <img src="https://user-images.githubusercontent.com/8826853/74623440-a7851780-5112-11ea-8237-7953316de078.png" width=200> <img src="https://user-images.githubusercontent.com/8826853/74623264-f4b4b980-5111-11ea-8239-7b8c09adebb1.png" width=200>